-Project must provide the parking as per local parking bylaws and Government approved site / parking plans.
-Project can meet or exceed the parking requirements as per local parking bylaws.
-National Building Code (NBC) of India, 2016 can be followed to calculate the parking numbers and parking design where local parking bylaws do not exists.
+Project must provide the parking as per local parking by laws and Government approved site/ parking plans.
+National Building Code (NBC) of India, 2016 can be followed to calculate the parking numbers and parking design where local parking by-laws do not exists.

-Parking details mentioned in the Government approved site / parking plans must be used in all respective Principles.
-Dedicated parking shall be provided for bicycles, two wheelers and four wheelers, as per the local parking bylaws.
+Parking details mentioned in the Government approved site/ parking plans must be used in all respective Principles.
+Dedicated parking shall be provided for bicycles, two wheelers and four wheelers, as per the local parking by-laws.

 - 1. Government approved site plan with parking details - 2.
-Copy of local parking bylaws - 3.
-Site drawing showing the locations of preferred parking spaces - 4.
-Photographs of the parking
+Copy of local parking by-laws - 3.
+Photographs of the parking at the time of final certification